ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

   }

   // a > b
-  multiclass SetgtPats<RegisterClass RC, Instruction SLTOp, Instruction SLTuOp> {
+  multiclass SetgtPatsSlt<RegisterClass RC, Instruction SLTOp, Instruction SLTuOp> {
     def : Pat<(setgt RC:$lhs, RC:$rhs),
   // a > b is equal to b < a is equal to setlt(b, a)
                   (SLTOp RC:$rhs, RC:$lhs)>;